Jun 20, 2024

 The main features:

-• Quick deployment and seamless integration into your existing IT security stack allowing you to get the most out of current tools without overpaying
+• Quick deployment and seamless integration into your existing IT security stack allow you to get the most out of current tools without overpaying

 • Automation of day-to-day security operations from immediate detection to seamless remediation.
 Prebuilt and custom correlation rules for companies to boost response capabilities, optimize security costs, and deal with alert fatigue

-• Comprehensive forensics to provide insight into the root cause of a security incident, detailed view of the affected assets within the network, and clear guidance on how to remediate and minimize the consequences for business
+• Comprehensive forensics provides insight into the root cause of a security incident, a detailed view of the affected assets within the network, and clear guidance on how to remediate and minimize the consequences for business.

 2. Arctic Wolf